Generalized Stokes theorem

 Stokes' theorem was formulated in its modern form by Élie Cartan in 1945, following earlier work on the generalization of the theorems of vector calculus by Vito Volterra, Édouard Goursat, and Henri Poincaré.

 This modern form of Stokes' theorem is a vast generalization of a classical result that Lord Kelvin communicated to George Stokes in a letter dated July 2, 1850.
 Stokes set the theorem as a question on the 1854 Smith's Prize exam, which led to the result bearing his name.
 It was first published by Hermann Hankel in 1861.
-This classical case relates the surface integral of the curl of a vector field $\textbf{F}$ over a surface (that is, the flux of $\text{curl}\,\textbf{F}$) in Euclidean three-space to the line integral of the vector field over the surface boundary (also known as the loop integral).
+This classical case relates the surface integral of the curl of a vector field $\textbf{F}$ over a surface (that is, the flux of $\text{curl}\,\textbf{F}$) in Euclidean three-space to the line integral of the vector field over the surface boundary.

 Introduction

 The second fundamental theorem of calculus states that the integral of a function $f$ over the interval $[a,b]$ can be calculated by finding an antiderivative $F$ of $f$:

 Stokes' theorem is a vast generalization of this theorem in the following sense.